-Buying a car, whether it is new or used, is an exciting experience.
-You do your research and find the vehicle that best fits your lifestyle and driving needs.
-Then you take it on the road, expecting that it will get you to your destination without any hiccups.
-Unfortunately, many drivers experience a wide array of problems with their cars that have nothing to do with their driving and everything to do with auto product manufacturers.
+Buying a car is a stressful yet exciting experience.
+You did your research, found the vehicle that best fits your driving needs, and took it on the road.
+Unfortunately, many drivers find a wide array of problems with their cars that have nothing to do with their driving and everything to do with dangerous defects.

-Auto manufacturers are required to produce and distribute safe vehicles.
-Oftentimes, however, auto manufacturers and car dealers advertise and sell vehicles that use poor quality or defective parts that were not adequately crash tested, hurried through production, or badly designed.
-Any of these situations could increase the risk of a traffic accident and serious injury.
+Auto manufacturers are required to design and produce reasonably safe vehicles.
+But some auto manufacturers and car dealers sell vehicles that use poor-quality or defective parts.
+When vehicles are not adequately crash-tested, hurried through production, or badly designed, their occupants are much more likely to suffer serious injury.

-Cars, motorcycles, trucks and other motor vehicles are complex machines.
-They have both electrical and mechanical parts; they have an exterior "shell" as well as interior "guts;” and they have computer technology.
-Technological advances are making cars "smarter" than ever, however this also increases the possibility of a malfunction or a defect.
-Defects may range from inoperative turning signals to the gas tank falling onto the road, but all defects have the potential to cause an injury accident.
+Cars, trucks, and motorcycles are complex machines.
+They have both electrical and mechanical parts; they have an exterior "shell" as well as interior "guts;” and each has its own complications and moving parts.
+On top of that, newer vehicles also have computer technology.
+Technological advances are making cars "smarter" than ever, but this also increases the likelihood of an electrical malfunction.
+Defects may range from inoperative turning signals to the gas tank falling onto the road, but all defects have the potential to cause a violent crash.

 Some of the more common defects or design flaws include: